jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 # Introduction
 ## Background of Sinopia
-Funded by the Adrew W. Mellon Foundation as part of the  LD4P (Linked Data for Production) grant, [Sinopia][SINOPIA], available at [https://sinopia.io][SINOPIA] is an open-source, cloud-based collaborative linked-data cataloging environment that could be used in a production environment.
+Funded by the Adrew W. Mellon Foundation as part of the  LD4P (Linked Data for Production) grant, [Sinopia][SINOPIA], available at [https://sinopia.io][SINOPIA], is an open-source, cloud-based collaborative linked-data cataloging environment that could be used in a production environment.
-The Sinopia project's primary software development team are members of the Stanford University Libraries, with Michelle Futornick ,the project owner who directs the priorities and communicates the users needs and requirements to the development team in an iterative manner following [Agile](#AGLE1) software practices.
+The Sinopia project's primary software development team are members of the Stanford University Libraries, with Michelle Futornick as the project owner, prioritizing user needs and requirements in an iterative manner following
+[Agile](#AGLE1) software practices.

 The Agile development methodology provides an approach and processes for responding to changes in